-Ethereum's Switch to PoS
+Ethereum's switch to PoS

 The Ethereum network is crucial to our discussion, as it ushered in a new era of financial applications.
 Launched in 2015 by a team of eight developers, Ethereum is an advanced version of the Bitcoin network.
 According to principal founder Vitalik Buterin, Ethereum aims to expand the use of blockchain technology beyond value transfer.

-However, Ethereum was built using the same consensus mechanism as the Bitcoin network: the proof of work (PoW) system.
+However, Ethereum was built using the same consensus mechanism as the Bitcoin network: the Proof of Work (PoW) system.
 The PoW mechanism promotes competition among mining nodes spread across the globe, making it highly secure and decentralized.
 But this resulted in slow transaction speeds and high network fees.

 Furthermore, Ethereum's role as the facilitator of more value-added services resulted in high gas fees, slow throughput, and high energy demands.

-The team officially began transitioning from a proof of work protocol to a proof of stake (PoS) in December 2020, when they launched the Beacon Chain (Ethereum 2.0).
-The transition process was completed two years later, in September 2022, when the Ethereum network joined the ranks of proof of stake blockchains.
+The team officially began transitioning from a Proof of Work protocol to a Proof of Stake (PoS) in December 2020, when they launched the Beacon Chain (Ethereum 2.0).
+The transition process was completed two years later, in September 2022, when the Ethereum network joined the ranks of Proof of Stake blockchains.
 Commenting on the migration, Buterin noted that the network now consumes 99.9% less energy than its previous consensus mechanism.

 Staking borrows from the traditional concept of a yield-bearing savings account.
 In a bank, customers deposit their funds into an account and earn a certain percentage for keeping it there.
 Meanwhile, the bank loans this money to businesses as debts through the fractional reserve system.
 In return, the bank earns high interest and pays the customer a little token in interest rates.

-Another major difference is that users earn higher interest as staking rewards due to the principles that bind this practice.
+Another major difference is that users earn higher staking rewards due to the principles that bind this practice.
 All blockchain systems are transparent and lack a central authority, so staking protocols operate without a go-between.
 This way, users earn the rewards that would have been used to settle intermediaries.

 In its most basic form, staking requires users to lock up their crypto assets for a particular period to secure a network.
 Users are rewarded with newly minted coins of the underlying network for pledging their digital currencies.
 Staking is fast becoming an independent industry, with over $18 billion recorded in the ecosystem.

-Another issue with this system is that a validator’s staked ETH would be grossly impacted if there is a network issue or the validator makes a mistake when working.
+Another issue with this system is that a validator’s staked ETH could be grossly impacted if there is a network issue or the validator makes a mistake when working.
 The Ethereum network will automatically slash the validator’s staked ETH by half, forcing them to buy more ETH to continue operating.

-2) Exchange Staking
+2) Exchange staking